Rob Newman (footballer): Coaching career

 After his playing days, Newman became a manager in the lower leagues of English football.
 He had a short time spell at Southend United before being appointed assistant manager to Steve Thompson at Cambridge United in December 2004.
 Following Thompson's departure from an unsuccessful spell which led to Cambridge's relegation from the Football League, Newman was appointed manager in May 2005.

 Newman built a squad with very little money and showed his abilities in scouting little-known players.
 He also gained the support of the majority of Cambridge fans, earning him the nickname of 'Buzz Lightyear', owing to his facial likeness to the character from the motion-picture Toy Story.
 Some fans even set up a fan site (see below), and wore Buzz Lightyear masks in homage to him.

 However, he was sacked following United's 3–1 defeat by Exeter City on 1 September 2006 that left the club second-bottom of the Conference.

 The following month, the new AFC Bournemouth manager Kevin Bond appointed Newman as his assistant.
 Newman also played for the Bournemouth reserves team.
 Most of the time, it was when Reserve Team Manager Eddie Howe played a youthful side to help stabilise the defence.
 Occasionally, he was included in Bournemouth first team, being named a sub in the match against Carlisle after the team had only 14 fit first team players.
 He made his Bournemouth début away to Bristol Rovers in a Football League Trophy South Section Area Second Round match, appearing as a substitute.
 Bournemouth went on to win the match 1–0.
 Newman was sacked along with Kevin Bond and Eddie Howe in September 2008.

-Newman is currently head of recruitment at West Ham United.
+Newman was head of recruitment at West Ham United, leaving in May 2024 following the departure of manager, David Moyes.